mwovi/Loan-Management-Auto-Functional-Tests/Readme.md

 ```

 ### 3.1 Login-test.spec.js
-This test will login to the application and verify that the user is logged in..
+This test will login to the application and verify that the user is logged in.

 ### 3.2 location.spec.js